nofxx/subtitle_it/README.txt

 Aegisub: http://www.malakith.net/aegiwiki/Main_Page

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008 Warlley Rezende, Marcos Piccinini
+Copyright (c) 2008 Marcos Piccinini, Johanlunds, Warlley Rezende

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the